Topland Group

-Topland Group is a British property and investment company.
+Topland Group PLC is a British property and investment company.

 In 2014, Topland was described as one of the world's largest privately owned property and investment groups.

 The company head office is at 105 Wigmore Street, London.

 History

 Topland Group is one of the world's largest privately owned property and investment groups.
 The company owns property in the UK and in 2013 bought 12 out of the 15 hotels (all in the UK) owned by the bankrupt Menzies Hotels for about $135 million.
 They own a number of other UK hotels, including Bath's Royal Crescent Hotel, the Hilton Brighton Metropole, the Glasgow Hilton and several Thistle Hotels, six in central London and one in Edinburgh.

 Between 2000 and 2020, Topland amalgamated and sold a number of large retail and supermarket portfolios through sale & leaseback transactions; these include a £500m Marks & Spencer portfolio, a £950m Tesco Supermarket portfolio, and a £300m deal with Spanish retailer Eroski.